Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

 \section{Proving the reduced problem}

-The goal of this section is to show that for irreducible, admissible, generic, unitary representations $\pi_1,\pi_2$ of $\GL_2(F)$, the left-hand side of \eqref{eq: reduction step} always holds with $\Pi:=\pi_1\times \pi_2$.
+The goal of this section is to show that for irreducible admissible generic unitary representations $\pi_1,\pi_2$ of $\GL_2(F)$, the left-hand side of \eqref{eq: reduction step} always holds with $\Pi:=\pi_1\times \pi_2$.
 In other words that

 for any $\gamma$ in $P(F)\backslash G(F)/K_\Pi$.
+Here $A(q^s,q^{-s})$ denotes the fraction field of $A[q^s,q^{-s}]$.
 From this, using the reduction steps of \Cref{sec reduction}, we will obtain a positive answer to \eqref{eq: Problem}.
-Our approach relies on a case-by-case analysis, using the classification of irreducible admissible generic representations of $\GL_2(F)$, and results of \cite{Assing_2018}, \cite{Assing_2019} and \cite{Saha_2015}, on the explicit behavior of the new-vector, for any class of such representations. \begin{defn}[\cite{Saha_2015} Definition $2.12$] For $t,k\in\mathbf{Z}$ and $v\in\mathcal{O}^\times$, we write \end{defn} \begin{lem}[\cite{Saha_2015} Lemma $2.13$] There is a decomposition into pairwise disjoint cosets
+Our approach relies on a case-by-case analysis, using the classification of irreducible admissible generic representations of $\GL_2(F)$, and results of \cite{Assing_2018}, \cite{Assing_2019} and \cite{Saha_2015}, on the explicit behavior of the new vector, for any class of such representations. \begin{defn}[\cite{Saha_2015} Definition $2.12$] For $t,k\in\mathbf{Z}$ and $v\in\mathcal{O}^\times$, we write \end{defn} \begin{lem}[\cite{Saha_2015} Lemma $2.13$] For any integer $n\geq 0$, there is a decomposition into pairwise disjoint cosets

-\end{lem} \begin{proof} The proof can be found in \cite[\S $3.3$]{cesnavicius2022maninconstantmodulardegree}. \end{proof} Using \cite[Proposition $2.23$]{Saha_2015} as a key tool, Assing (\cite{Assing_2018}, \cite{Assing_2019}) completely characterizes the support and behavior of the Whittaker new vector on each coset representative $g_{t,k,v}$, in the non-spherical case (the spherical case is already well-known).
-The results of \textit{op.cit} are once again phrased for the conjugate Whittaker new-vector which we denote here by $W_\pi^{\mathrm{new}^*}$, hence we will always ``dualize'' them before applying them, and then implicitly apply \Cref{prop new vs conj. new}.
+\end{lem} \begin{proof} The proof can be found in \cite[\S $3.3$]{cesnavicius2022manin}. \end{proof} Using \cite[Proposition $2.23$]{Saha_2015} as a key tool, Assing (\cite{Assing_2018}, \cite{Assing_2019}) completely characterizes the support and behavior of the Whittaker new vector on each coset representative $g_{t,k,v}$, in the non-spherical case (the spherical case is already well-known).
+The results of \textit{op.cit.} are once again phrased for the conjugate Whittaker new vector which we denote here by $W_\pi^{\mathrm{new}^*}$, hence we will always ``dualize'' them before applying them, and then implicitly apply \Cref{prop new vs conj. new}.